 By the time students reach fourth and fifth grade, they can read and play music in 4/4 and 6/8 meter; read musical symbols, notation, and terms; and play chords.
 At this age, students also have access to supplemental instrumental music classes offered before and after school.
 Music also begins to blend with the drama productions, culminating in the fifth-grade musical, which always plays to a packed house.

 Our Middle Schoolers participate in two art periods per day, including yearlong required classes in visual arts, drama, and music.
 As the sophistication of the material begins to increase, students’ involvement in the design and technical work does as well, offering new opportunities to not only learn new skills, but put them into action as well.
 During Middle School, there are more students participating in performances and the arts, so it’s a great way for your student to meet others and make new friends.

 During their Upper School years, students are required to participate in the arts for three semesters, but most students far exceed that requirement, having built a deep appreciation for the arts by this time.

 At this level, students have the freedom to initiate and lead their own productions, including one-act plays that they write and direct, art exhibitions that they create and curate, and readings of their creative writing to classmates or wider audiences.
 They gain the confidence to explore more technical approaches and reach further to find their own creative expression.
-Whether they’re firing pots, writing and rehearsing plays, building theatre sets, filling sketchbooks, rehearsing and composing music, or working with editing software, they are developing a cultural and aesthetic fluency that enriches their vision of the world and enhances their understanding of themselves.
+Whether they’re firing pots, writing and rehearsing plays, building theater sets, filling sketchbooks, rehearsing and composing music, or working with editing software, they are developing a cultural and aesthetic fluency that enriches their vision of the world and enhances their understanding of themselves.

 In the winter, our Upper School chorus travels and performs around the community.
 They also travel to New York City in the spring, performing and experiencing the many sights the city has to offer.